-If you are thinking of moving house, you probably expect to sell your current property first.
+If you plan to move house, you probably expect to sell your current property first.
 However, that may not always be the best financial decision.
-So is it better to sell or rent out your central London home, and how do you decide?
+So, is it better to sell or rent out your central London home, and how do you decide?

 Should I sell my house or rent it out?

 When buying a new home, most people expect to sell their existing residence because they need to release the equity tied up in their current home to buy their next property.

 However, there are several situations when renting out your home, rather than selling it, would make good sense:

 - If you are moving away temporarily and plan to return to the property.

 - If you are buying a property with your partner, renting out one and selling the other could provide you with enough capital to buy your new home and earn rental income from the other property.

 - Your house isn't selling, but you need to move quickly.

 - You can afford to buy your new home without selling your current property and want to become a landlord as a long-term investment and benefit from the rental income it generates.

 Nobody can see into the future, but you can watch property prices and market trends to gain an understanding.
 Resources like the Zoopla House Price Index can give you insight into the property market and projections for the months ahead.